KraftAffix/Unreal-Engine-Configs-LowEnd/README.md

 + Infinix Hot 60 Pro+
 + OPPO Reno 13 F 4G

-_it should work on other devices with similar hardware (MediaTek chipsets, Mali-G57 GPU)_
+_it should work on other devices though_
 </details>

 <details>